 Instructions

-- Line a large cookie sheet with wax paper and spray with nonstick spray.
+• Line a large cookie sheet with wax paper or parchment paper.

-- Scoop a teaspoon of the peanut butter mixture and roll into a ball.
+• Scoop 1-inch balls of the peanut butter mixture and roll into a ball.
 Place on the cookie sheet.
 Continue until all the peanut butter mixture is gone.

 Nutritional information not guaranteed to be accurate